greg-randall/prmptr/README.md

 ## Quick Start

 Let's run through a practical example.
-We'll take a raw news clipping and run it through a three-stage pipeline to create a social media post:
+We'll take a raw news clipping and run it through a three-stage pipeline to create a social media post.
+See the example folder for the input and output.

 1.  **Extraction:** Pull out a summary and key entities in parallel.
 2.  **Drafting:** Use the summary and keywords to create an initial draft for a Mastodon post.